 I am the Deputy Chairman (Political) of Hornsey & Wood Green Conservative Association in the North London borough of Haringey.
-I am originally from South West London, having grown up in Kingston-upon-Thames, attending Tiffin School and subsequently going on to read Economics at Kingston University.
+I am originally from South West London, having grown up near Kingston-upon-Thames, attending Tiffin School and subsequently going on to read Economics at Kingston University.

 I was raised in a family with strong Conservative values that were instilled in me at a very young age.
 I grew up watching my parents work hard to create a supportive family environment in which I could thrive.
 They taught me to believe that people from any background should have both the responsibility and the opportunity to progress as far as they are able, that I was no different to anybody else, and that application and hard work are the cornerstones of success.
 Those values were shaped by my parents making great sacrifices to give our family the best start in life.
 Their commitment to ensuring that we were a strong family instilled in me those values required to be a success.
 The values of duty, personal responsibility, selflessness, hard work and pride, were taught to me by my parents.

-I volunteered for service as a Battle Casualty Replacement in Basra, Iraq, deployed at short notice and conducting dismounted counter-insurgency patrols, suspect vehicle interdictions and arrest operations in the north of the city and out towards the Iranian border only three months after completing my training.
+I volunteered for service as a Battle Casualty Replacement in Basra, Iraq, deploying at short notice and conducting dismounted counter-insurgency patrols, suspect vehicle interdictions and arrest operations in the north of the city and out towards the Iranian border only three months after completing my training.
 My time in Iraq taught me a great deal about leadership, particularly the skill of when to lead, and when to listen.
 It gave me a solid foundation in understanding the burden of responsibility, the moral courage required to take ownership of difficult decisions and how to lead from the front.

 Following my service I moved to the private sector, working in financial services.
 I have hard-fought real-world experience, often lacking in Parliament, and understand the significance of the role that government plays in supporting free enterprise and setting the conditions to ensure economic growth.
 I have worked in financial services continuously since leaving the British Army and have worked with both US and UK banking institutions.